Razim12/Convert-Image-To-Sketch/README.md

-# convert-Image -To -Sketch
+# Convert-Image -To -Sketch
-convert image to sketch
+this repo contain python code to convert image to into sketch